-The Opportunity Group is currently comprised of four consultants.
+The Opportunity Group is currently comprised of three consultants.
 Our experience covers preK-12 classroom instruction, as well as site, district, regional, and state level administration.

 Susan Brooks-Young has been involved in the field of instructional technology since 1979.
 She was one of the original technology users in the district where she taught and has continued to explore ways in which technology can be used to facilitate student learning.
 She has worked as computer mentor, technology trainer, and technology curriculum specialist.
 Prior to establishing her own consulting firm, Susan was a teacher, site administrator, and technology specialist in a county office of education in a career that spanned more than 23 years.